 Confirming Actions

-When you perform a choco install package-name
+When you run choco install

 You can see below an example of how Chocolatey first prompts to install Firefox before actually performing the action.